top of page

 The Reason for GFI 263

-The Center for Disease Control (CDC) states that antibiotic resistance is a major global public health threat.
+The Centers for Disease Control (CDC) states that antibiotic resistance is a major global public health threat.
 Diseases that were once easily treatable with antibiotics are now becoming resistant to antibiotics used in the past.

 According to the CDC, food animals can carry bacteria such as Salmonella and Campylobacter that can make people sick.
 When animals are given antibiotics, resistant bacteria in their intestines can continue to survive and grow.
-As animals are processed, those antibiotic resistant bacteria can pass through to humans or the bacteria in their feces can contaminate fruits and vegetables and pass through in runoff to water systems.
+As animals are processed, those antibiotic-resistant bacteria can pass through to humans, or the bacteria in their feces can contaminate fruits and vegetables and pass through in runoff to water systems.

 To help you manage and prevent disease, establish a biosecurity plan or tighten your current program on your farm.
-According to Cornell University the best management practices for biosecurity on a cattle ranch include:
+According to Cornell University, the best management practices for biosecurity on a cattle ranch include:

 • Limiting farm traffic